bhoogeboom/mendix-PivotTableWebWidget-color/README.md

 | labelValueY |   | Label value for the Y axis, ID value will be used if empty |
 | value       | ? | Value, required when Cell value action is not Count |

+The values can either be strings or numbers.
+As JSON does not know about dates, a date is transmitted as a string, the widget will process it as a date.

 ## Demo project